mehfoozkhangithub/Full_Stack_Development/React/sunday_batch_9-1/react-intro/README.md

 2. check the dir and move into-it with cmd `cd path name or file name`

 3. install the node_modules into that file cmd `npm i`.

+4. to run the file use this cmd `npm run dev`

 ## HW